scivision/fortran-filesystem/README.md

 These subroutines are available in the "pathlib" module.

 Copy path to dest.
 Optionally, overwrite existing file.
+This is implemented with execute_command_line() because there isn't a simple function in CRT for this.

 ```fortran
 character(*) :: dest = "new/file.ext"